 Healthcare documentation specialists need to be able to type accurately and quickly but the even greater challenge for this career is mastering complex medical terminology and critical thinking skills to determine the accuracy of the reports and follow established protocols to deal with inaccuracies.

-To be able to identify, spell and use the appropriate expanded form of thousands of medical terms, medications, acronyms, abbreviations, and codes, students in this field study medical language, anatomy and physiology, disease processes, laboratory terminology, medical procedures, instruments, equipment, pharmacology and other words frequently used in medical reports.
+Students in this field study medical language, anatomy and physiology, disease processes, laboratory terminology, medical procedures, instruments, equipment, pharmacology and other words frequently used in medical reports.
 They build a library of reference books and online databases, which they use frequently throughout their career.
-They also must have a command of English grammar, spelling, and punctuation.
-Computer and Internet skills are important, as well.
+They also must have good command of English grammar, spelling and punctuation.
+Computer and Internet skills are also necessary.

 Search for funding opportunities related to this career